-Potential Activity Centre Expansion: Expansion subject to Cell 9 Structure Plan.
-Sites to the east are zoned Mixed Use, which could enable an expansion of the commercial activity and/or residential development to support the activity centre.
+Potential Activity Centre Expansion: Expansion subject to Cell 9 Outline Development Plan (ODP).
+In July 2020 an ODP Amendment was approved to the sites to the east of the centre rezoning a portion of the sites from mixed use to commercial allowing for potential commercial development in the future and an expansion of the activity centre.
 To ensure any future development fits in with the existing built environment, the establishment of a Precinct Plan or Local Development Plan should be considered.
 Refer to Appendix 5 for opportunities and issues mapping.